Luigi Villoresi: 1955–1958

 Villoresi was third after Ascari and Luigi Musso in the May 1955 Naples Grand Prix, a 153.5 mi event.
 Villoresi was in a Lancia.

-He wrecked his car in the 1956 Grand Prix of Rome, a 2-Litre sports car event.
+Villoresi wrecked his car in the 1956 Grand Prix of Rome, a 2-Litre sports car event.

 The race was won by Jean Behra in a Maserati.

 Villoresi was one of nine drivers, from a starting field of 303, in a January 1958 Monte Carlo auto rally, who completed the first leg of the rigorous touring car event, without incurring a penalty.
 The 1900 mi endurance event featured cars from eight different European starting locales.
 Of the starters, 72 entrants crossed the finish line but 13 were disqualified because of lateness.
 The 59 who remained from the opening round faced a 655 mi, 22-hour portion, extending from Monte Carlo through the maritime Alps.
 Villoresi drove a Lancia.

 Villoresi retired from Grand Prix racing in 1957 after 31 Formula One championship starts without a victory but made it to the podium eight times while scoring a total of 49 championship points.
 Villoresi continued rally racing and won the Acropolis Rally in Greece in 1958 before retiring to a home in Modena.

 Villoresi died in 1997 at the age of 88.